priyanshu-01/fancy_scrollbar/README.md

 - `itemSpacing`: The horizontal spacing between items in the scrollbar
 - `onSelectionChanged`: Callback function that is called when the selected index changes
-- `selectedIndex`: The currently selected item index
 - `items`: List of widget items to display in the scrollbar
+- `initialSelectedIndex`: Optional initial selected item index (defaults to 0)
 - `viewportHeight`: Optional height of the scrollable view (defaults to 60.0)
 - `indicatorHeight`: Optional height of the indicator bar (defaults to 2.0)
 - `indicatorColor`: Optional color of the indicator bar (defaults to Colors.black)